You Won't Believe What Purple Onions Can Do For Your Health

 Red Globe Onions

-• Characteristics: These are the most common type of purple onion and are characterized by their round shape and deep purple, almost burgundy, skin.
-They have white and purple flesh that is crisp and mildly sweet with a slightly pungent flavor.
+• Characteristics: These are the most common type of purple onion.
+They are characterized by their round shape and deep purple, almost burgundy, skin.
+Their white and purple flesh is crisp and mildly sweet with a slightly pungent flavor.

-• Uses: Red globe onions are versatile and can be used both raw and cooked.
-They're excellent in salads, sandwiches, and salsas for a fresh, crisp taste and are also great for grilling, roasting, or caramelizing to bring out their sweetness.
+• Uses: Red globe onions are versatile and can be used raw and cooked.
+They're excellent in salads, sandwiches, and salsas for a fresh, crisp taste and for grilling, roasting, or caramelizing to bring out their sweetness.

 Red Torpedo Onions (Tropea Onions)